inkarkat/vim-SearchRepeat/README.md

     let g:SearchRepeat_MappingPrefixPrev = 'gN'

-This will affect all SearchRepeat integrations done by custom searches, and by default also the gn list of all registered search types.
-To change the latter one separately, use:
+This will affect all SearchRepeat integrations done by custom searches, and by default also the gn list of all registered search types, and the toggling of reset to standard search mapping.
+To change the latter ones separately, use:

     nmap <Leader>gn <Plug>(SearchRepeatHelp)
+    nmap <Leader>tgn <Plug>(SearchRepeatToggleResetToStandard)

 INTEGRATION
 ------------------------------------------------------------------------------